Highlights

 ZeroDivide

-As part of the Community Leadership Project, ZeroDivide is working to strengthen the technology capacity of 100 minority-led, community-based organizations in the Bay Area, Central Coast and Central Valley of California.
+During Phase 1 of the Community Leadership Project, ZeroDivide worked to strengthen the technology capacity of 100 minority-led, community-based organizations in the Bay Area, Central Coast and San Joaquin Valley.

-ZeroDivide offered each of these grassroots organizations an online survey to generate a self-assessment of its current technology capacity.
-All participants gained a better understanding of their current technology capacity and ideas on how to improve this capacity and access resources (many of which are free or highly subsidized).
-A set of 20 organizations was selected to each receive a technology mini-grant of $5,000.
-Each grantee receives an additional in-depth technology capacity assessment leading to creation of an organizational technology plan, which includes implementation of technology enhancements and consulting support.
+ZeroDivide offered each of these grassroots organizations an online survey to assess its technology capacity.
+All participants gained a better understanding and ideas on how to improve their technology capacity and access resources (many were free or highly subsidized).
+A set of 20 organizations was also selected to each receive a technology mini-grant of $5,000.
+Each grantee received an additional in-depth assessment leading to an organizational plan that included implementing technology enhancements and consulting support.

 Back to top